Adivasi: Definition and etymology

+Adivasi is the collective term for the tribes of the Indian subcontinent, who are claimed to be the indigenous people of India.
+It refers to "any of various ethnic groups considered to be the original inhabitants of the Indian subcontinent".

 In most Indo-Aryan languages, such as Hindi and Bengali, Adivasi means "Original Inhabitants," Sanskritic derivation from ādi 'beginning, origin'; and vāsin 'dweller' (itself from vas 'to dwell'), thus literally meaning 'beginning inhabitant'.
 Although terms such as atavika, vanavāsi ("forest dwellers"), or girijan ("mountain people") are also used for the tribes of India, adivāsi carries the specific meaning of being the original and autochthonous inhabitants of a given region, and the self-designation of those tribal groups.
 However, the use and acceptance of the term Adivasi vary across places, communities, and contexts and do not always carry its original connotation.
 For instance tribals of North East India don't use the term Adivasi for themselves, rather prefer the word "Indigenous" or "Tribe".
 The term Adivāsi applies only to the immigrated Tea-tribes of Central India origin.
 In Bangladesh, Adivasi term is also used to refer tribals of Central India affiliation, although not popularly as India, wherein the tribals have designated as "Ethnic minorities" (Khudro Nritattik Jonogoshti).
 Similarly the term Adivasi Janjati used in Nepal for hierarchically lowly-status ethnic groups in Nepal's caste system, having own socio-cultural institutions, although the political context differed historically under the Shah and Rana dynasties.
 In Sri Lanka, the Vedda people are referred as Adivasi.